 The need for a new production system

-Today production is automated, with DTBook or Microsoft Office Word 2003 XML document file formats used as a source; afterwards the finished DAISY product is sent to Pratsam Server for distribution.
+The production is automated, with DTBook or Microsoft Office Word 2003 XML document file formats used as a source for Pratsam Producer.
+After the production phase the finished DAISY product is sent to the Pratsam Server for distribution.

 Support for different document file formats